 Nearly everyone uses the cloud in their personal lives, from storing photos and accessing financial accounts to sharing documents and watching movies.
-But when it comes to the business world, the transition to cloud-based systems has been a slower migration, especially when it comes to B2B payments.
+But when it comes to the business world, the transition to cloud-based payments has been a slower migration, especially when it comes to B2B payments.

-Any integrated payment system you consider should work seamlessly with your current accounting system in a single, simplified process across all technology platforms, bank accounts and payment types.
+Any integrated cloud payment system you consider should work seamlessly with your current accounting system in a single, simplified process across all technology platforms, bank accounts and payment types.
 This includes a support team that will work with your IT department to make sure everything runs smoothly before your first payment.
 The solution should also work with all major databases, such as Oracle, JDE, Lawson, SAP, Microsoft Dynamics and others.

 In addition, it’s important to know how many vendors are already accepting electronic payments through the provider’s network.
 The more advanced networks will accept payments from more than 400,000 businesses who are already established in their system.